Limit behavior of the invariant measure for Langevin dynamics: Outline of the proof

-where $\delta>0$ is the dissipativity constant that appears in \eqref{H}, $\ell$ is the Lipschitz constant that appears in \eqref{eq:lipt}, and $c_0$, $c_1$ are the positive constants that appear in \eqref{C3}. \end{lemma} We point out that the constant $C$ can be taken as
+where $\delta>0$ is the dissipativity constant that appears in~\eqref{H}, $c_0$, $c_1$ are the positive constants that appear in~\eqref{C3} and $\ell$ is the Lipschitz constant that appears in~\eqref{eq:lipt}. \end{lemma} We point out that the constant $C$ can be taken as